AshutoshGunjal/Restful-Webservice-With-Spring-Boot/README.md

 This REST API structure defines how we interact with resources in a Social Media Application, including users and their posts.

-- Response Entity: `use to represent the HTTP response returned from a controller method.
-It allows us to customize and control the HTTP response, including status code, headers and response body , when building RESTful web services or APIs`
+**Response Entity:** Use to represent the HTTP response returned from a controller method.
+It allows us to customize and control the HTTP response, including status code, headers and response body , when building RESTful web services or APIs
 - ServletUriComponentsBuilder.fromCurrentRequest(): `useful for generating URIs that are related to the current request, such as for creating links to other resources, redirecting to specific URLs etc.`

 ```sh